 Plans don't expire, so you can plan a campaign for the year (such as doing one release per month), or for agencies you could use plans for multiple clients.
 Discounts only apply when the quantity purchase is made on the same order, not cumulative single orders over time, or back-dated purchases.

 We also provide quantity discounts on “Premium” level plans which is typically a 10% discount when you purchase three (3) plans at one time.
 Inquire for assistance.

 For agencies and resellers who prepay at $999 per month, you may have us distribute up to ten (10) of our “Standard” level distribution plans per month.
 For clients using our National plans, that would effectively be a 50% discount.

-Extended Level Plans:
+PREMIUM Level Plans:

 For clients who wish to post their own news into our system for placement online across search engines, social media, the Neotrope® News Network, and syndication on up to 500 websites worldwide, we offer a flat-rate monthly program (coming Q4/2013).
 This system provides a PRTrax™ reader metrics dashboard as well as 24/7 news scheduling.
 Unlike many all-you-can-eat plans, this program still includes content review and sign-off from our accredited expert editorial staff.
-A company plan will start at $99/month, an agency plan would be $149/month, and a non-profit 501(c)3 plan would be only $69/month.

 How to Apply: